 Pricing Strategy 4: Prestige Pricing

 You’ve probably heard of this one or subscribed to it yourself.
-Prestige pricing is when companies price their products/services at higher than market value to give the impression of better quality.
+A Prestige pricing strategy is the one where companies price their products/services higher than market value to give the impression of better quality.

 The pricing is attributed more to the brand image than it is to the actual cost, leading to higher margins for you and a positive self-image for an exclusive niche clientele that’s willing to shell out top dollar.